 Although we did mention that Bitcoin allows for direct, peer to peer purchasing, we like the idea of having Now Payments on our side to be able to accept so many different digital currencies without the hassle of having to code and maintain all the different digital wallets needed (a digital wallet is needed for payments, usually one per digital currency used – get your own bitcoin using a wallet here).
 Now Payments greatly simplifies this process.

 To pay for one of our products using crypto, when you get to the final checkout screen, at the bottom is the option to pay via crypto:

 Once you select the option, then click “Order Now”.
 You will then be brought to Now Payments checkout screen:

 Note that the Now Payments default is to use BTG.
 So, we switched to the more mainstream BTC but we ended up switching to Litecoin because the wallet we used to test the payment had a minimum amount of bitcoin that we were allowed to send ($100) but the product we chose was less than $30.
 Our wallet had no such issues with Litecoin.

 Follow the prompts and your order will complete.
 You will be sent an email with your order number, which is all you need to transform your trial version to a purchased version.

-We are curious here – what do you think about Bitcoin?
+We are curious here – what do you think about Bitcoin and other crypto currencies?
 Does it have a future?